siv2r/bip-frost-signing/README.md

 ## Algorithms

 The following specification of the algorithms has been written with a focus on clarity.
 As a result, the specified algorithms are not always optimal in terms of computation and space.
-In particular, some values are recomputed but can be cached in actual implementations (todo see _mention link here_).
+In particular, some values are recomputed but can be cached in actual implementations (see [General Signing Flow](./README.md#general-signing-flow)).

 ### Notation